-This indicator has improved slightly from last period, but remains significantly worse than target at 29.3%.
+Results remain consistent for the past few months as the performance remains significantly worse than target at 31.4%.
 This indicator is impacted by insufficient OR capacity and continued OR nurse and anesthesiologist shortages at multiple hospital sites.
 VCH continues to work on turning this around through a comprehensive health human resource strategy, shifting services to make use of staffed and available OR capacity, including private facilities, and by increasing effort by all sites to work with offices on booking patients First in, First out (FIFO) within each wait time category as clinically appropriate.
 Results for Coastal are tentative due to Cerner implementation and may be adjusted for future periods.